opendocsg/slw-judgments-backfill/2011_SGHC_222/report.md

 _Criminal Law_ – _Drug Trafficking_

 [LawNet Editorial Note: In Criminal Appeal No 18 of 2011, the first appellant’s appeal was allowed and the second appellant’s appeal was dismissed by the Court of Appeal on 8 March 2013.
-See [2013] SGCA 20.]
+See <span class="citation">[2013] SGCA 20</span>.]

 5 October 2011 Judgment reserved.